The Arthur Miller Theater at the University of Michigan

 Ongoing CFP:

 Arthur Miller Journal: Looking for papers on any aspect of the life and work of Arthur Miller for the Arthur Miller Journal which is published Spring (deadline end of previous Oct.) and Fall (deadline end of previous May).
 Go to the Journal page for more detail regarding submissions, subscriptions, contact e-mails for the various editors, and for contents of past volumes.
 You can make a submission to the Journal of an essay, performance review (and/or interview with director/actors etc), or book review, as well as offer material for the notes section–directly at this website.
 If a Miller play is being produced in your area (check the listings on our upcoming productions page)–please attend and upload your review through this link (AMJ submissions); we do print photographs of the productions, too, as long as you have permission.
 For all of these you will need to register as an “author” (not “reviewer”), and once you submit any manuscript or review you will need to approve what you submitted before it gets sent on to the editors, but the process is explained on the submission page.
-NOTE: This year’s fall issue (2024: vol.19, no.2) of the Arthur Miller Journal will be devoted to Death of a Salesman.
-The journal invites articles about the play as well as shorter notes to be included in an introductory section titled “Why Death of Salesman is Important.”
 Information about the journal and the submission process is available on the Penn State University Press website.
-Questions about this special issue of the journal should be emailed to Stephen Marino, the journal’s current editor, at arthurmillerjournal@gmail.com.
-The submission deadline for this issue is 15 April, 2024.
+Any other questions about the journal should be emailed to Stephen Marino, the journal’s current editor: arthurmillerjournal@gmail.com.

 Hungarian Journal of English and American Studies: Special Arthur Miller Edition: Volume 11, Number 2 (2005): ISSN: 12 18-7364 contains several new essays on Miller’s work.
 The Journal is meanwhile looking for further submissions: Manuscripts should conform to the latest edition of the MLA Handbook in all matters of style (parenthetical citations keyed to a works-cited list).
 The HJEAS Submission Guidelines, the HJEAS Style Sheet for Contributors, the HJEAS Book Review Guidelines and the HJEAS Form for Author and Reviewer Bio are available for downloading in Microsoft Word format.
 All submissions should be uploaded to https://ojs.lib.unideb.hu/hjeas/about/submissions.
 Any correspondence should be addressed to the Editors, HJEAS, University of Debrecen, H-4002 Debrecen, Pf.
 400.